Aneifer/streamlit/README.md

 # streamlit
-These are my streamlit apps during DSR class
+These are my streamlit apps, created during DSR class.